Hatta, United Arab Emirates

-Hatta (حتا) is an inland exclave of the emirate of Dubai in the United Arab Emirates.
-Formerly an Omani territory, its ownership was transferred to Dubai in or around 1850.
+Hatta (حتا /afb/) is an inland exclave of the emirate of Dubai in the United Arab Emirates.
+Formerly Omani territory, its ownership was transferred to Dubai in or around 1850.

 Geography

 It lies to the south-east of Dubai's main territory and is about 134 km east of Dubai.
 It is located relatively high in the Hajar Mountains.
-It borders Oman to the east and the south, the Ajman exclave of Masfout to the west, and Ras al-Khaimah to the north.
+It borders Oman to the east and the south, the Ajman exclave of Masfout to the west, and Ras Al Khaimah to the north.

 History

 Formerly, known as Hajarain, Hatta became a dependency of Dubai during the reign of Hasher Bin Maktoum after the Omani Sultan Turki bin Said transferred the territory, finding himself unable to defend it against the Na'im of Buraimi, who had settled neighbouring Masfout (today a part of the emirate of Ajman).
 The village was still called Hajarain as recently as 1906.

 The old village of Hatta includes two prominent military towers from the 1880s, a fort from 1896 and the Juma mosque, which was built in 1780 and is the oldest building in Hatta.
 Some ancestral burial chambers from the Hafit period (3200-2500BC) can be found in the east part of the village.
 Some were completely renovated and rebuilt.
 The traditional water supply was through the falaj system, which has also been restored.
 Nestled in the mountains, this haven has traditionally served as summer retreat for Dubai-based families escaping the heat and humidity of the coastland trying new outdoor activities.

-Since the early 1980s, Hatta has been a popular vacation destination for western expatriates and local families alike for 'wadi bashing' through the tracks between Hatta, Mahdah and Al Ain.
+Since the early 1980s, Hatta was a popular vacation destination for western expatriates and local families alike for 'wadi bashing' through the tracks between Hatta, Mahdah and Al Ain.
+These tracks are now closed following the formalisation of the Omani border.